leoshimo/vrs/docs/tour.md

 The `:vrsjmp` service uses these queries to build interactions from the functions available at runtime.
 The editor can use them to construct calls in source.
 Each client uses the same mechanism for unfamiliar entity types.

+Entity discovery is one application of VRS's metadata system.
+The docstrings above can also supply action labels, and parameter names can supply placeholders when building a call.

 ## Connect more of your software